cosmos/stargate-launch/week6.md

 ### Iqlusion team

-* Follow up with partners on IBC flow of funs
+* Follow up with partners on IBC flow of funds UMLs
 * Gaia migration continued
 * Validator keys for genesis files